-36. The Standard-based modelling approach used to develop the IFRS Taxonomy (please refer to Standard-based modelling approach) enables linkbases to be organised and viewed by Standard (when ELRs are sorted by their URIs), or according to financial statements (when ELRs are sorted by their labels).
-As XBRL does not have a specified mechanism to provide a viewing order for ELRs, the IFRS Taxonomy includes artificial six-digit numbers in square brackets at the beginning of each ELR label which provide viewing and sorting functionality (this number is not related to the underlying Standards).
-ELRs between [100000] and [899999] refer to IFRS hierarchies and dimensional structures, while ELRs between [900000] and [999999] represent for application dimensional components.

-37. Illustration 8 (below) provides an example of IFRS Taxonomy presentation linkbases sorted by ELR label.
+- 36. The Standard-based modelling approach used to develop the IFRS Taxonomy (please refer to Standard-based modelling approach) enables linkbases to be organised and viewed by IFRS Standard (when ELRs are sorted by their URIs), or according to financial statements (when ELRs are sorted by their labels).
+As XBRL does not have a specified mechanism to provide a viewing order for ELRs, the IFRS Taxonomy includes six-digit numbers in square brackets at the beginning of each ELR label which provide viewing and sorting functionality (this number is not related to the underlying IFRS Standards).
+ELRs between [100000] and [899999] refer to IFRS hierarchies and dimensional structures, while ELRs between [900000] and [999999] represent for application dimensional components. - 37.
+Illustration 8 (below) provides an example of IFRS Taxonomy presentation linkbases sorted by ELR label.

-Extended link [105000] Management commentary Extended link [110000] General information about financial statements Extended link [210000] Statement of financial position, current/non-current Extended link [220000] Statement of financial position, order of liquidity Extended link [310000] Statement of comprehensive income, profit or loss, by function of expense Extended link [320000] Statement of comprehensive income, profit or loss, by nature of expense Extended link [410000] Statement of comprehensive income, OCI components presented net of tax Extended link [420000] Statement of comprehensive income, OCI components presented before tax Extended link [510000] Statement of cash flows, direct method
+[110000] General information about financial statements [210000] Statement of financial position, current/non-current [220000] Statement of financial position, order of liquidity [310000] Statement of comprehensive income, profit or loss, by function of expense [320000] Statement of comprehensive income, profit or loss, by nature of expense [410000] Statement of comprehensive income, OCI components presented net of tax [420000] Statement of comprehensive income, OCI components presented before tax [510000] Statement of cash flows, direct method [520000] Statement of cash flows, indirect method